d-mcneil/d-mcneil/README.md

 - JavaScript developer with experience in _**React**_, _**Redux**_, _**Express**_, and _**PostgreSQL**_

-- Interested in both web developement and software development, and I also have experience with _**Python**_.
+- I'm interested in both web development and software development, and I also have experience with _**Python**_.

 - Some of my interests outside of programming include linguistics, traveling, hiking, soccer, and chess.
 I also really enjoy Spanish and have learned to speak it as a second language.